not sure where to begin, click here to book a free 15 minute intro call with us

 --

-"I have moments where the thought of the need for money overwhelms my entire system --- I’m a more time than money kind of gal.
+"I have moments where the thought of the need for money overwhelms my entire system --- I’m a more time than money kind of person.
 But then I’ll sit down, budget out where I’m at, calculate out what I need to find balance between having enough for the necessities with just a little fluff for freedom and boom: I’m back in the driver’s seat of this part of life and I feel LIGHT." - Penny Member

 --